Black Friday Traffic: Cloud To The Rescue [UPDATED 2022]

-Black Friday is the day when many businesses used to turn “black” after being “red”.
+Have you ever wondered where did Black Friday got its name from?
+It's the day when many businesses used to turn “black” after being “red”.
 Black refers to turning a profit, while red refers to incurring losses, hence the name.

 The international phenomenon nowadays is becoming an increasingly big challenge for companies selling their products online.
 The incoming traffic can be truly overwhelming for the IT systems, especially since the vast majority of transactions are now digital.
-This is especially true with ever-increasing “Cyber Monday” offers and the COVID-19 pandemic.
+This is especially true with ever-increasing “Cyber Monday” offers.

 How To Utilize Cloud Services During “Black Friday” and “Cyber Monday”